FiffDepth: Feed-forward Transformation of Diffusion-Based Generators for Detailed Depth Estimation: Introduction

-In summary, the contributions of our work are as follows: 1) We propose an improved approach for transforming generative models into dense prediction models, specifically for depth prediction tasks, by leveraging diffusion model trajectories in a more stable, feed-forward manner; 2) Our method demonstrates higher stability, accuracy, and efficiency in depth estimation compared to other approaches based on generative models; 3) Compared to other FFN models, our approach achieves more detailed prediction results, marking a significant advancement in the field of MDE.
+In summary, the contributions of our work are as follows: 1) We propose an improved approach for transforming generative models into dense prediction models, specifically for depth prediction tasks, by leveraging diffusion model trajectories in a more stable, feed-forward manner; 2) We introduce a novel distillation method that transfers the robust generalization capabilities of models like DINOv2 to diffusion backbones; 3) Our method demonstrates higher stability, accuracy, and efficiency in depth estimation compared to other approaches based on generative models; 4) Compared to other FFN models, our approach achieves more detailed prediction results, marking a significant advancement in the field of MDE.